nixworks/public/index.md

 Over 70,380 people have been housed in 79 government-run evacuation centers where relief officials are struggling to deal with outbreaks of illness

 ### [Amid growing tensions between China and India and Bhutan, China releases a map detailing pieces of land claimed by Bhutan and India as belonging to China.
 China claims, via the map, that territory up until Gipmochi belongs to China and claims it's supported by the 1890 Convention of Calcutta. ](/news/2017/07/1/amid-growing-tensions-between-china-and-india-and-bhutan-china-releases-a-map-detailing-pieces-of-land-claimed-by-bhutan-and-india-as-belon.md)
-_Context: Bhutan, Bhutan-China relations, China, China-India relations, Convention of Calcutta, Gipmochi, India, pieces of land claimed by Bhutan and India_
+_Context: Bhutan, Bhutan-China relations, China, China-India relations, Convention of Calcutta, Doklam tri-junction, Gipmochi, India_

 ### [Singapore implements a new law that bans foreigners from taking part in protests. ](/news/2017/07/1/singapore-implements-a-new-law-that-bans-foreigners-from-taking-part-in-protests.md)
 Those taking part in the rally had to show identity cards to prove they were citizens or permanent residents before being allowed into a barricaded zone.